Bernardo Sainz

-Bernardo Sainz Gallo (born April 15, 1985, in Mexico City, Mexico) is a former Mexican footballer who last played for Pumas Morelos in the Ascenso MX.
+Bernardo Sainz Gallo (born April 15, 1985) is a former Mexican footballer who last played for Pumas Morelos in the Ascenso MX.

 Career

 He began his career 2007 with Monarcas Morelia but was later sent on loan to second-division clubs Alacranes de Durango, Dorados de Sinaloa and Club Tijuana.
 In 2008, he finally managed to get consistent play in the first division with Estudiantes Tecos but was once again sent down to the inferior divisions in 2009, playing for Mérida F.C. and Toros Neza.
 In 2012, he was sent on loan with first division club Puebla F.C. but is mainly used in the Copa Mexico.